Asset Transfer from Parent to Child: What's the Simplest Way to Handle It?

 pvenu1953@gmail.com

-Another option is bequeathing through a duly executed Will.
 Registration is not mandatory.
-However a Will takes effect only after the lifetime of the testator.
-Moreover, a Will could be revised or cancelled or revised at anytime during the testator's lifetime; in case of two Wills, the latter one prevails.
-In certain cases, a Will requires to be probated.
+However, a will takes effect only after the lifetime of the testator.
+Moreover, a will can be revised, canceled, or revised at any time during the testator's lifetime; in the case of two wills, the latter one prevails.
+In certain cases, a will requires probate.

-Gift as well as Will deeds are required to be attested at least by two witnesses.
+Gift as well as will deeds are required to be attested by at least two witnesses.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute